patternfly/training-scenarios/react-components/toolbar-filter/step6.md

 The `DemoTable` component is defined in `src/components/table.js` where the managed list of applied filters manipulates a very small set of data.

-Once the preview reloads - it should look like this:
+Once the preview reloads, it should look like this:

 <img src="toolbar-filter/assets/final.png" alt="Completed toolbar filter with table" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />